 The Virginia Department of Health (VDH) has been working hard to conduct case investigations and contact tracing since the beginning of the COVID-19 response.
-VDH has expanded our staff of case investigators and contact tracers from a few hundred to nearly 2,000.
-It is important for community members to trust these professionals, respond to their outreach, and follow their guidance to stop the spread of COVID-19.
+It is important for community members to trust these public health professionals, respond to their outreach, and follow their guidance to stop the spread of COVID-19.

 Why does VDH perform case investigation and contact tracing?

 Contact tracing and case investigations are important because it helps VDH to: